alephpi/Texo/README.md

 </p>

 <p align="center">
-  A minimalist LaTeX OCR model which contains only 20M parameters.
+  A minimalist free and open-source SOTA LaTeX OCR model which contains only 20M parameters.
 </p>

 ## Features
+- Free and open-source.
 - Fast and lightweight inference.
 - Trainable on consumer's-level GPU.
 - Well organized code as a tutorial.
 - Running in browser!

+## Prelude
+Despite a growing number of STEM and AI learners with their note-taking needs today, a free, fast, more accessible yet precise LaTeX OCR tool is still absent.
+Lying exactly in the comfort zone of machine learning due to the closed vocabulary and less generalization requirements, such classical pattern recognition task can be considered as solved thanks to recent deep learning progress(TrOCR, GOT-2.0, UniMERNet, PPFormulaNet).
+So here comes the Texo, which tackles this problem in the scope of a personal project.

+It is also a comprehensive practice to combine the knowledge and experiences I learned so far from school and online, as well as a tentative contribution to my beloved open source community.

 ## Performance

-Texo is a distilled version of PPFormulaNet-S and finetuned on UniMERNet-1M, hence it should preserve the most part of the performance compared to PPFormulaNet-S.
+Texo is a distilled version of PPFormulaNet-S and finetuned on UniMERNet-1M, hence it should preserve the most part of the performance compared to PPFormulaNet-S. Here is the evaluation results on the UniMERNet-Test dataset.

 |               Model               |      Params      | Metric        | SPE    | CPE    | SCE    | HWE    |
 | :-------------------------------: | :--------------: | ------------- | ------ | ------ | ------ | ------ |